Steven-1124/starter-hugo-academic/content/authors/admin/_index.md

    # url: https://en.sjtu.edu.cn/

 # Short bio (displayed in user profile at end of posts)
 bio: My research interests span various topics in economics and design of technology, focusing on human-technology interaction and technology innovation process.
 I use methodologies including data analysis, mathematical modeling, machine learning, experimental design, and simulation.
-Most recently, I work on:
+Most recently, I work on AI hiring and open-source innovation.
-- AI hiring, focusing on the use and design of AI interview;
-- Economics of technology market, focusing on open-source community’s role in innovation.

 # Interests to show in About widget
 interests: